How (Not) to Upgrade to the Latest Windows 10 Version

 How Not to Upgrade Windows 10

 Not upgrading to the latest version of Windows 10 is a sensible choice.
 You’ll maximize your time on a stable installation and avoid bugs.
 Whether you can temporarily delay the Windows 10 Spring Creators Update depends on your Windows edition.

 Windows 10 Home

 As a Home user, you can temporarily disable Windows Update by setting your internet connection to metered.

-Go to Start > Settings > Network & internet > Wi-Fi, select the network you’re connected to, and switch the slider under Set as metered connection to On.
+Go to Start > Settings > Network & Internet > Wi-Fi, select the network you’re connected to, and switch the slider under Set as metered connection to On.
 This path now also works for Ethernet connections.
 As soon as you connect to an unmetered Wi-Fi network or a LAN network, Windows Update will start downloading updates again.